 Our panel of injury solicitors offer a No Win No Fee service for any claim they take on.
 This can be a good option for people who want legal representation but are worried about the costs that are usually associated with it.

 At the start of the claim, the viability of your case will be reviewed.
 If the solicitor believes you have a reasonable chance of winning, they’ll give you a contract.
 This is called a Conditional Fee Agreement (CFA).

 The CFA will set out the terms that your solicitor needs to meet in order to receive payment.
 It will state that you won’t be asked to pay your solicitor for their services upfront.
 You also won’t be asked to pay anything in the event that your claim is unsuccessful.

 When there is a positive outcome to your case, your solicitor will deduct a percentage of your compensation to cover their costs.
 This is listed in the CFA as the success fee.
 The percentage you’ll pay is fixed from the day you sign.
 Furthermore, it is legally capped to try and stop overcharging.

 To learn if your case might qualify for a No Win No Fee service, please contact us today.
 You can reach our advisers now by:

 Here are some additional resources that might prove useful when claiming compensation for loss of earnings.

-Claiming For A Fractured Bone – Information on how you could be entitled to claim if you’ve broken a bone in a no-fault accident.
+- Claiming For A Fractured Bone – Information on how you could be entitled to claim for damages including possible lost earnings if you’ve broken a bone in a no-fault accident.

-Medical Negligence Claims – Guidance on seeking compensation because you’ve suffered due to clinical or medical negligence.
+- Medical Negligence Claims – Guidance on how to claim personal injury compensation because you’ve suffered due to clinical or medical negligence.